-Join us Thanksgiving morning as we worship together and give thanks for all of our many blessings. (nursery available)
+Join us Thanksgiving morning at 10 a.m. as we worship together and give thanks for all of our many blessings. (nursery available)

 Thanksgiving Day also marks our "birthday" at GSL.
 Grace and St. Luke’s Churches joined for our first combined service on Thanksgiving Day, 1940.